 ABOUT YOUR INSTRUCTOR

-Sam Abrams has been teaching with the PHIT Kids and Teens Program since its first session in the spring of 2015.
-Sam can be seen performing at PHIT Comedy in the Family Friendly show, the house team Swan Year, and the Dynamite Series team Untitled, as well as with the indie teams Neighborhood Watch and Bad Kitten.
+Sam Abrams has been teaching with the PHIT Kids and Teens Program since the spring of 2015.
+Sam can be seen performing at PHIT Comedy in the improvised Shakespeare show With Mirth and Laughter and the Dynamite Series team Untitled: Art Meets Improv.
 You may also see her photographs around the comedy scene from her photography business, Sam Abrams Photography.

 Before coming to PHIT in January 2014, Sam majored in theater with a focus on directing at Oberlin College, and spent three years developing and teaching drama classes at Camp Sequoia to build social skills.
-Sam adores teaching in the Kids and Teens program at PHIT.
+She will be getting her Masters in Education from University of Pennsylvania in May, and will begin teaching next fall!

 WHAT STUDENTS SAY ABOUT SAM